MichaelWen24/EE551-finalproject/README.md

 •   Having mongoDB environment(you can also run this program without mongoDB, please see the section "How to Run This   Program Without MongoDB")
 •   Install Scrapy package in your environment by using "pip install scrapy"
 •   Install mongoDB package in your environment by using "pip install pymongo"
-•   cd into the first folder "another"
+•   cd into the folder "another"
 •   Run this program bu using "scrapy crawl another"

 ----